 ITEM 2.
-PROPERTIES.
+PROPERTIES

 Our corporate office is currently located at 14 Norfolk Avenue, South Easton, Massachusetts 02375.
-We are currently paying \$6,950 per month, on a lease extension, signed on December 30, 2020, that expires December 31, 2021, for our corporate office.
-We expanded our space to include offices, warehouse and a loading dock on the first floor starting May 1, 2017 with a monthly rent increase already reflected in the current payments.
+We are currently paying \$7,650 per month, on a lease extension, signed on December 31, 2022, that expires December 31, 2023, for our corporate office.
+We expanded our space to include offices, warehouse, and a loading dock on the first floor starting May 1, 2017, with a monthly rent increase already reflected in the current payments.

-On October 18, 2017 we signed a lease extension for our lab space in Medford, MA.
-The lease will now expire on December 30, 2023 and requires monthly payments of \$7,282 starting January 1, 2021 subject to annual cost of living increases.
+On October 18, 2017, we signed a lease extension for our lab space in Medford, MA.
+The lease will now expire on December 30, 2023, and required monthly payments of \$7,282 that started January 1, 2021, and \$8,237 started January 1, 2023, subject to annual cost of living increases.
 The lease shall be automatically extended for additional three years unless either party terminates at least six months prior to the expiration of the current lease term.